Disputify helps merchants track, predict and prevent refund fraud.

 Other Types of Friendly Fraud

-Not all Friendly Fraudsters have the intention to scam you from the get-go, sometimes people are just a little bit forgetful.
+Not all Friendly Fraudsters mean to rip you off, sometimes people are just a little bit forgetful.
 They may file for a chargeback on a transaction that they don’t remember making… We get it, it can happen.
 Especially in the morning, before work, when you’re breezing over your monthly bank statement you received and you haven’t had time for that first coffee yet.

 The concerning factor is that irrespective of the customers intent, Friendly Fraud is eating away at your bottom line as a Merchant.
 A Lexis Nexis study on the ‘True Cost of Fraud’ points out that for every $1 lost to Friendly Fraud, merchants are actually losing $2.94.